hmxmilohax/rock-band-3-deluxe/readme.md

 ***NOTE: Do NOT touch any of the contents of your vanilla game, Rock Band 3 Deluxe installs as a PS3 update and must be installed in its respective folder, shown below.***

-To install on a real PS3, first you need to make sure you have Rock Band 3 version `1.05` installed on your system.
+First you need to make sure you have Rock Band 3 version `1.05` installed on your system.
 You can check this by inserting your disc, pressing `Triangle`, and scrolling down to `Check for Update`.
 If it asks you to update, do so here.

 Then, copy the contents of `\_build\ps3\` to `\dev_hdd0\game\BLUS30463\`.

-*If the folder does not exist, that means you have not installed Rock Band 3 version `1.05`.*

 *If you are asked to overwrite any files, click `Yes`.*